 One of our software's fundamental principles is not collecting or storing personal information that isn't central to the platform's functionality, and that extends to our use of cookies.
 We do not foresee this changing.

-Listed below are the cookies that your forum can use.
+Listed below are the cookies that your site can use.

 vf_[your-site]_%

-- This cookie is the one that means you are logged in.
-Delete this cookie and you end your session.
+- This cookie means a user is logged in.
+Delete this cookie and your session will end.
 This format is just a convention.
 The

 [your-site]

-is a string that represents your site and is assigned when your site is spun up.
-For this site the cookie name is vf_success_%
+is a string that represents your site, and is assigned when your site is created.
+The %

 is a random hash that gets assigned.
-For the rest of this document, assume that %
+For the rest of this article, assume that %

 represents vf_[your-site]_%